 #36 Updated by JMC4789 over 5 years ago

 Ask and ye shall receive.

-#37 Updated by magumagu9 almost 5 years ago
+#37 Updated by magumagu9 over 5 years ago

 Comment 18 is on the right track.
 The game is trying to be a bit clever and skip some register updates, so there are four textures active when it draws the whole road: the road texture, and textures for the shadows of each of the three characters.
 The problem is, we aren't computing these textures accurately: http://imgur.com/00QkZvO .
 Note in particular the top line of the texture.
 That color tints the road, leading to the discoloration.